 The timing of removals will be critical to minimise disruption and ensure public safety.
-Operations will be scheduled during off-peak times, such as early mornings, weekdays or low-tourism seasons, to reduce impacts on recreational users.
+Operations will be scheduled during off-peak times, such as early mornings, weekdays, or low-tourism seasons, to reduce impacts on park users and QLDC Field Staff.